natashadoan/macroPAD/README.md

 ## features of this pad:
 - reactive RGB LEDs (each key sets a unique color) - pink, orange, turquoise, green, or purple!
-- 5 dedicated macros (copy, paste, cut, undo, redo)
+- 5 dedicated macro keys (copy, paste, cut, undo, redo)
-- open-source firmware using KMK (CircuitPython)
+- open-source firmware using KMK (it was CircuitPython)

----

-## ways to customize:

-- modify the colors or key actions in `code.py`
-- add extra LEDs or an encoder
-- create a different case design in Fusion 360

 ---